 Furthermore, at this time of year, herbalists also recommend adding therapeutic plants into the cookery.
 Turmeric and ginger roots and rhizomes help us stay warm and grounded.
 Spices like nutmeg, allspice, and cinnamon, contribute to seasonal well-being and are reputed ingredients for the delightful combination of pumpkin pie spice.
 Besides, foragers also like this time of year because the seasonal weather conditions give a great growing environment for mushrooms such as reishi, lion’s mane, and wild shiitake, which help boost the immune system.

-Traditionally, Mabon altars are decked in seasonal hues of orange, red, yellow, gold, and brown.
+Traditionally for celebrating Mabon, altars are decked in seasonal hues of orange, red, yellow, gold, and brown.
 Some people burn campfires and perform ritual dances at night, while others simply enjoy the autumn sky.